inl-labtrack/EMRALD/emrald-docs/src/guide/Modeling/webUIOverview.md

   A Fault Tree from traditional modeling could be directly converted into System diagram with just two states and a "Component Logic" event used to determine the boolean logic from component diagrams.
 See [Logic Trees](/guide/Modeling/logicTree.md) and [Events](/guide/Modeling/events.md) for more information.
 The two states for this diagram are "Active" and "Failed", with a "Component Logic" event in the active state evaluating the assigned logic whenever a component diagram state changes.
 If the logic ever evaluates to false, then the current state shifts from "Active" to "Failed".
 This is similar to a typical PRA model except the logic does not contain any probabilities, just references to the Component diagrams.

 **Logic Tree** <br>
-  All of logic trees are accessible in this section.
+  All of the logic trees are accessible in this section.
 Double clicking on the individual Logic Trees will open them in the Modeling Area. <br>

   ![Logic Tree Expanded](/images/Modeling/webUIOverview/LogicTree.png) <br>
   Logic Trees utilize boolean gates to solve for the top value of the tree which can inform "Component Logic" [events](/guide/Modeling/events.md) in [diagrams](/guide/Modeling/diagrams.md). <br>